narenaryan/news-extractor/README.md

 News Collector
 ==============
-A python lambda function that extracts and stores news in Postgres Database.
+A Python lambda function that extracts and stores news in PostgreSQL Database.

 Requirements:
 -------------